 - Utilization of public funds, challenges of corruption.

 - Case Studies on the above issues.

 UPSC IAS Main Syllabus 2020 (Paper 6 & 7)

 Paper VI and VII will contain topics from the optional subject selected by the candidates.
 There are various subjects that the candidates can select for paper VI and VII.
 Check the list of papers below

 Literature of any one of the following languages:

 Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili,

 Malayalam, Manipuri, Marathi, Nepali, Odia, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, Urdu

-According to the exam pattern of UPSC IAS exam, the prelims exam comprises two papers – General Studies paper I and General Studies paper 2.
-Both the papers will contain only objective type questions.
+Along with the IAS syllabus 2020, it is a must to know the exam pattern.
+The prelims exam comprises two papers – General Studies paper I and General Studies paper 2.
+Both papers will contain only objective type questions.
 Prelims exam is conducted to select candidates for mains.
-The exam pattern of UPSC IAS prelims exam has been provided below.

 Name of paper